How to Find a Home Care Provider

 The first section of the comparison chart compares by quality.
 All the providers in the My Aged Care database are required to meet the Aged Care Quality Standards, but they are not automatically removed when there is a complaint of non-compliance.
 In this example, you can see there are current or past notices of non-compliance for Better Living Homecare.

 To learn more about the notices, click the name of the provider and then on the “Compliance” tab on the provider page.
-This will show you which standards the provider is not meeting, as well as information about the status and outcome of the provider’s attempt to meet standards.
+This will show you which standards the provider is not meeting, as well as information about the status and outcome of the provider’s attempt to meet these standards.
 In this case, the page shows the provider has failed to comply with several standards.
 It also shows the status of the non-compliance is active, and the outcome has not been determined.
 This means the provider is currently attempting to meet standards, but they may not be meeting the standards for quality care at this time.

 Non-compliance with quality standards is a strong reason to remove a provider from your shortlist.
 You can remove a provider from your comparison chart by clicking the X next to the provider name at the top of the chart.